 We are dedicated to bringing new ideas to the table that change the debates over energy, the environment, and the economy so they better reflect the global challenges of the 21st century.

 The Breakthrough Institute's groundbreaking reports are cited by everyone from President Obama to the American Enterprise Institute.

 What We Believe

 We believe that technology and modernization are at the foundation of human progress.

-We believe the new ideas and breakthroughs required to address the challenges of the 21st century take time to develop, change the way people think, and shape the world.
+We believe that the new ideas and breakthroughs required to address the challenges of the 21st century take time to develop, change the way people think, and shape the world.